Space manufacturing startup Varda, incubated at Founders Fund, emerges with $9 million in funding – TechCrunch

 There are two categories of space manufacturing in the industry to come, according to Bruey and Asparouhov and those are additive manufacturing for making products to be used in space, and manufacturing in space for terrestrial applications.
 It’s the second of these that Varda focuses on.
 “Nothing we will be doing will be 3D printing,” said Asparouhov.
 “We will be focused on making things in space that we can bring back to earth.

 The company may not be working on 3D printing, but its manufacturing facilities won’t look like anything on Earth.
 Initially, they’ll be unmanned, according to a blog post published by Fifty Years.
 Then they’ll manufacture things in space that benefit from low gravity.
-Finally, the company intends to build the first inrastructure that can harvest source materials for new products in-space via asteroid mining.
+Finally, the company intends to build the first infrastructure that can harvest source materials for new products in-space via asteroid mining.

 “Varda can make manufacturing sustainable by eliminating the need to destructively extract earth’s resources, help cure chronic diseases, deepen our understanding of biology, help connect more people to the Internet, and usher in higher-throughput and lower energy methods of computation,” Fifty Years co-founder Seth Bannon wrote in a direct message.
 “Bringing human industry into the stars — this is entrepreneurship at its boldest!
 Varda is the sort of big swing ambition venture capital was invented for.”